mz3r0/small-bang/Python Projects/TXTBuilder/README.md

 ## Keep in mind

 - In the syntax, newlines are not taken into account because of split.

+Fun fact: I initially wrote this code without knowing proper terms like 'token' and the method names were quite long, for example: callFunctionsWrapperOn() which now in 2023 sounds hillarious.
+More names include generateToFile, elementPreOutputProcessing, callFunctionsWrapperOn from above and callFunctionsOn.
+They were inspired from the principles of the Clean Code book in an attempt to put what I had learned into practice.

 ## How to run